oraclechinaappdev/CloudNative_Mobile/Integrations/302-IntegrationsLab.md

 ![](images/302/02.integration_import.png)

-3. Browse and open your machine local directory to select the *JAR* file provided by instructor previously, then click `Import` button.
+3. Browse and open your machine local directory to select the *IAR* file provided by instructor previously, then click `Import` button.

 ![](images/302/02.integration_import1.png)